Certificate in Psychedelic-Assisted Therapies and Research

 -

-We offer scholarships to trainees which demonstrate financial need, as well as membership in one or more of these five groups: BIPOC, LGBTQIA+, military service members or veterans, clergy or chaplains, and those who are serving under-resourced communities.
+We offer partial, need-based scholarships to trainees which demonstrate financial need, as well as membership in one or more of these five groups: BIPOC, LGBTQIA+, military service members or veterans, clergy or chaplains, and those who are serving under-resourced communities.
 Need-based scholarships are allocated on a first-come, first-served basis for applicants offered enrollment.

 -